LinqLover/LinqLover/PORTFOLIO.md

   Hasso Plattner Institute, Software Architecture Group
   2019-08 – present

-  As a student research assistant, I help maintain and extend [Squeak](#contributions-to-squeak), participate in [research projects](https://www.hpi.uni-potsdam.de/hirschfeld/) on programming and debugging tools, and have co-authored a [textbook](#publications) on Squeak.
+  As a student research assistant, I help maintain and extend [Squeak](#contributions-to-squeak), participate in and conduct my own [research projects](https://www.hpi.uni-potsdam.de/hirschfeld/) on programming and debugging tools, and have co-authored a [textbook](#publications) on Squeak.

   ***Skills:** Squeak/Smalltalk · OOP · Academic Writing*